 Let’s pretend there is a handsome man named Pete, 39, who would like to take his alpha pension at 65 and not 68.

 To do this, he would need to pay an extra 3.6% in contributions each month (that means paying a total of 9.05% of earnings).
-If he was currently paying in £165 per month, this would need to increase to £275.
-And having roughly 304 months until retirement (good grief), that means a total extra payment of £33,440.
+If he were currently paying £165 per month, this would need to increase to £275.
+And having roughly 304 months until retirement (good grief) means a total extra payment of £33,440.

 Now, that may sound horrendous, but at £840 per year, the Alpha pension should be worth £21,840 at 65.
-And that doesn’t include any pay rises or adjustments for cost of living.
-That means, between 65 and 68, Pete will receive £65,520 in pension payments.
+And that doesn’t include any pay raises or adjustments for the cost of living.
+That means between 65 and 68, Pete will receive £65,520 in pension payments.
 Paying £33,440 extra doesn’t seem quite so bad now!

 And don’t forget, pension payments are taken before tax.
 That means, for a basic rate taxpayer, increasing pension payments by £100 will mean only receiving £70 less per month in their pay packet.

-If handsome Pete wanted to take his pension at 66, he would need to pay an extra 2.4% and 1.2% if he wanted to take it at 67.
+If handsome Pete wanted to take his pension at 66, he would need to pay an extra 2.4%, or 1.2% if he wanted to take it at 67.